 The Pelagic Zone

-All in all, it is by far the largest aquatic biome terms of volume, but in comparison to many of the other biomes it is a desert.
+It is by far the largest aquatic biome terms of volume, but in comparison to many of the other biomes, it is a desert.

 Our large Oceans

 A lot of the marine fish we eat come from pelagic fisheries.
-Some commercially important species of fish that are fished are Pacific mackerel, jack mackerel, Pacific sardine and Blue-fin tuna.
-Unfortunately toady, many fish stocks have been over-exploited and some species, such as many shark species, even face extinction due to over fishing.
-On top of this many pelagic animals that are not targeted by the fishing boats, such as dolphins and turtles, sometimes also get affected by negative fishing methods.
+Some commercially important species of fish are Pacific mackerel, jack mackerel, Pacific sardine and Blue-fin tuna.
+Unfortunately today, many fish stocks have been over-exploited and some species, such as many shark species, even face extinction due to overfishing.
+On top of this, many pelagic animals that are not targeted by the fishing boats, such as dolphins and turtles, sometimes also get affected by negative fishing methods.

 The different pelagic sub-zones